China's latest chatbot draws inspiration from President Xi Jinping's political ideology - ExBulletin

 Xi Jinping Thought was the seventh database the chatbot was trained on, according to an article by messaging service WeChat published by CACs magazine on the AI model.

-The expanded language model formed by Xi is the latest effort by authorities to spread the ideology and ideas of China's leaders.
+The grand linguistic model formed by Xi is the latest effort by authorities to spread the Chinese leader's ideology and ideas.
 Students were required to take lessons on Xi Jinping Thought in schools, and an app called Study Xi Strong Nation was also rolled out in 2019 to allow users to learn and take quizzes on his ideologies.

 Xi Jinping Thought, also known as Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, is composed of 14 principles, including ensuring the absolute power of the Chinese Communist Party, strengthening security national and socialist values, as well as improve people's livelihoods and livelihoods. well-being.